UModeler/UModeler.Sphinx.Doc/overview.rst

 MeshFilter Component
 ===========================

-From UModeler 2.6 new UIs only for UModeler have been added to MeshFilter component to save a mesh in MeshFilter component as .asset file.
+New UIs are added in the MeshFilter component to save a mesh as .asset file.
-The biggest reason of this is to deal with a situation of missing a mesh in a prefab.
+The asset file is a kind of a reference to geometry data.
+It prevents mesh data from being lost in the prefab.
-For example the mesh of the UModeler prefab is sometimes lost when UModeler component of an instance of the prefab is removed and the change is applied.
-If you saved the mesh in the prefab as .asset in advance, you would be able to cope with this.

 When you create a UModeler object at first, the mesh doesn't exist yet.